Big Win Philanthropy

 Key Quotes from Leadership:

 Jamie Cooper, Founder: “Growth and stability in African countries will be achieved by leaders with the vision to invest in the emerging new generation of young people.
 With Big Win Philanthropy, I aim to support these leaders.”
-She has also emphasized: "You can't achieve development by working around government."
+She has also emphasised: "You can't achieve development by working around government."

 On Nutrition: “Nutrition is one of a set of key investments in human development that together are just as important as investments in infrastructure and power in bringing about economic growth.”